 - David Robert Dawshka, b.
 1 Feb.
 1958 at Winnipeg, alive in 2006.
 He received his M.A. in Clinical Psychology at Guelph University in 1982, then worked at Kenora, Ontario, from 1984 to 1986.
 He m.
 20 July 1985 in St. Mary’s Cathedral (Roman Catholic), Winnipeg, Ana-Maria Fernandes, b.
 4 Aug.
 1963, daughter of Joaquin Fernandes, of Winnipeg.
 They moved in 1986 to Flin Flon, Manitoba, but by 1988 moved to Morden, Manitoba.
 In 2006 he was a Behavior Specialist with Family Services and Housing, Community Service Delivery, Rural & Northern Services Central.
 His wife owns and manages Dimensions Fashions, a women’s clothing store, which she established in 1988.
 Children:

 - Christina Maria Dawshka, b. in July or August 1989.
-She is currently (December 2006) a Grade 12 student at Morden Collegiate School.
+She has studied at the University of Winnipeg.

 Sophie Violet Dawshka, b.
 7 July 1929 at Naruszewiecz, d.
 10 Oct.
 2006 at Meadowood Manor, Winnipeg, aged 79 years.